SS Lake Frampton: Design and construction

 After the United States entry into World War I, a large shipbuilding program was undertaken to restore and enhance shipping capabilities both of the United States and their Allies.
 As part of this program, EFC placed orders with nation's shipyards for a large number of vessels of standard designs.
 Design 1093 cargo ship was a standard cargo freighter of approximately 4,200 tons deadweight capacity designed by Great Lakes Engineering Works and adopted by USSB as a bulk cargo carrier.
 As shipbuilders along the Great Lakes had significant experience with designing and building ships of that nature, USSB placed their orders with these companies.
-However, in order to bring the vessels from the Great Lakes to the Atlantic they were to pass through Welland Canal connecting Lake Erie to Lake Ontario and from there continue on to Montreal where they would be commissioned and manned by American personnel.
+However, in order to bring the vessels from the Great Lakes to the Atlantic they were to pass through Welland Canal connecting Lake Erie to Lake Ontario and from there continue on to Montreal where they would be commissioned and crewed by American personnel.
 This arrangement, however, effectively limited these vessels' length and capacity due to dimensions of the Welland Canal.
 The ship was part of the order for eighteen vessels placed by the Shipping Board with the American Shipbuilding Co. and was laid down on 3 August 1918 at the builder's shipyard in Lorain and launched on 21 October 1918 (yard number 745).

 The vessel was designed specifically as a bulk carrier capable of carrying approximately 200,000 cubic feet of bulk cargo on each trip.
 The ship had two steel decks with poop, forecastle and bridge located on top of her main deck, had her machinery located amidships and had two main cargo holds.
 A water-tight center-line bulkhead ran the entire length of the ship from keel to the top of main deck.
 The freighter also possessed all the modern machinery for quick loading and unloading of cargo from four main hatches, including eight winches and a large number of derricks.
 The vessel was also equipped with wireless apparatus located in the bridge house, had submarine signal system installed and had electrical lights installed along the decks.